acikek/ilore/README.md

 To get started, make a new `ilore_config` data script.
 Add a `tiers` map, with each rarity tier that items might have.
 Each key is a tier name, and its value is a color tag.

 Then, add a `description` map.
 The `max_length` key represents the cutoff pixel length that lines should be separated by.
 The `color` key is a parsed color tag.
+Lastly, the `default` key represents the description if none is provided.

 ```yml
 ilore_config: